MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 ## Windows 365 scope tags and nested groups

 Windows 365 doesn't support nested security groups.
-If you apply a scope tag to the top of a nested security group, Cloud PCs in inner nested groups won't be assigned scope tags.
+If you apply a scope tag to the top of a nested security group, Cloud PCs in inner nested groups aren't assigned scope tags.

 **Troubleshooting steps**: